tpoisot/ms_abc_networks/ms/ms.md

 speciation rates.
-We also encountered two situations for the distribution of the interaction rate $\lambda$: herbivory and pollination networks have higher values of this parameter, implying that herbivores and pollinators tend to retain the interactions of their ancestors more than {>>Based on the start of the sentence, can the following word really be herbivores?
-If so, I'm lost at how.<<} herbivores did {>>ref<<}.
+We also encountered two situations for the distribution of the interaction rate $\lambda$: herbivory and pollination networks have higher values of this parameter, implying that herbivores and pollinators tend to retain the interactions of their ancestors more than other types of top-level organisms did {>>ref<<}.
 All other types of networks were best described by low values of $\lambda$; their interactions consequently appear to be more labile throughout the course of macro-evolution.
 Finally, all systems show a strong bias towards moderately high values of $c$;
 this indicates that the effective probability of a species retaining its ancestor's interactions decreases with its ancestor's degree.
-That is, the generalism of species over time has a <!--DBS: strict?--> upper bound, a fact that results in the very spectrum of high-degree and low-degree species that is ubiquitous empirically [@poisot_cff; @williams_bmc].
+That is, the generalism of species over time has an emergent upper bound, a fact that results in the very spectrum of high-degree and low-degree species that is ubiquitous empirically [@williams_bmc].

 The optimal values of $\lambda$ and $c$, however, are not independent since they ultimately affect the same process: the probability of the incipient